cute-jumper/bing-dict.el/README.md

     (global-set-key (kbd "C-c d") 'bing-dict-brief)

+## Customization
+You can set the value of `bing-dict-add-to-kill-ring` to control whether the result should be added to the `kill-ring` or not.
+By default, the value is `nil`.
+If set to `t`, you are able to use `C-y` to paste the result.

 ## As for More Features...
 This extension aims for a quick search for a word.
 I don't plan to parse all the sections of the search results.
 If you want to view the complete results of your